life-itself/web3/guide/index.md

 * [What type of assets are crypto tokens?](/claims/is-type-of-asset)
 * [Is crypto mining harmful to the environment?](/claims/is-environmental-footprint)

----
-# Aspiration 1: A more stable, more efficient, and more transparent economy
+# Aspiration 1: a better economy

+A more stable, more efficient, and more transparent economy.
----

 ## Claim: Blockchain technology can facilitate the reduction of state intervention in the money supply